-Healthier eating is becoming more and more important to customers.
-Here are some practical healthier catering suggestions for you to consider to help support your customers with a healthier lifestyle.
+Healthier eating is becoming more important to customers.
+Here are some practical catering suggestions to help support your customers with a healthier lifestyle.

 - make your sandwiches healthier

 - offer more choice to your customers, helping you to compete in the market

 - make more money from the sandwiches you already sell

 You may already be achieving several of these tips but be prepared to go further and make real changes to help your customers make healthier choices.